anviljs/anvil.output/README.md

 ***output structure***

   /js
     | a.js
     | b.js

-Note: the files output in the matter are output flat and to not retain the structure they were pulled from.
+Note: the files copied using partial do not retain the structure they were pulled from.

 ### Build File 2
 '''
 {
-	"anvil.output": {
+	"output": {
+    "full": "lib"
-		"copy": {
+		"partial": {
 			"**/*.css": "css",
 			"**/*.html": "html"
 		}